For some solid basics on filming soccer for video breakdown and analysis, please see this article here.

 Medium and Advanced-level breakdowns are important tools you can use to bring the analysis of your game to the next level.

-The following tips are provided to ensure that we get the footage we require in order to return to you the quality of Medium and Advanced breakdown you expect (and are paying for).
+The following tips are provided to ensure that we get the footage and information we require in order to return to you the quality of Medium and Advanced breakdown you expect (and are paying for).

 If you have a question or comment about something that isn't covered here, please drop us a line at email@example.com